-One of the OMA’s objectives is to support students when they have been treated unjustly with respect to their diversity at Columbia.
+One of the Multicultural Affairs’s objectives is to support students when they have been treated unjustly with respect to their diversity at Columbia.
 Our primary role as advocates is to make sure that student concerns are heard and to help students determine what course of action is available to them to resolve their concerns.

-Please contact a member of the OMA staff if you have a problem or concern that needs to be addressed.
-We are located in 510 Lerner and in the Intercultural Resource Center.
+Please contact a staff member of Multicultural Affairs if you have a problem or concern that needs to be addressed.
+We are located in 505 Lerner and in the Intercultural Resource Center.

 - Multicultural Affairs Advisory Council